lene/DuplicateImages/README.md

 ### Publishing

-There is a job in GitLab CI for publishing to `pypi.org` that runs as soon as a new tag is added.
-The tag needs to be the same as the `version` in the `pyproject.toml` file or else the job will fail.
+There is a job in GitLab CI for publishing to `pypi.org` that runs as soon as a new tag is added, which happens automatically whenever a MR is merged.
+The tag is the same as the `version` in the `pyproject.toml` file.
+For every MR it needs to be ensured that the `version` is not the same as an already existing tag.

 To publish the package on PyPI manually:
 ```shell